notCroptu/GarPic/README.md

 - Runs connect/install/launch commands on specified targets.
 - Disconnects all previous connections for cleanup.

+> **Note:** It works the best with a strong internet connection.

+After this, I substituted the build and launch logic in `NetworkSetup` to use the .bad for launch on any connected phone.

+#### Debugging

 To debug builds on mobile, I just needed to once again use adb to start a `logcat` while the phone is connected with udb debugging like described here:

 [Unity Discussions - How to use adb logcat?](https://discussions.unity.com/t/how-to-use-adb-logcat/75785/2)